ViewpointComms/viewpoint-docs/src/content/docs/en/content/tagging.md

 description: "Tagging content in Viewpoint is a powerful feature that ensures the right people see the right content"
 ---

-When using [Create](create) or [Curate](curate) to add content, you will need to use the multi-select drop down fields to tg your content accoridingly, this will define the categories that your contwent will be displayed under and when users have those tags selected in their preferences they will also be sent notifications that the content is available.
+When using [Create](create) or [Curate](curate) to add content, you will need to use the multi-select drop down fields to tag your content accordingly, this will define the categories that your content will be displayed under and when users have those tags selected in their preferences they will also be sent notifications that the content is available.

-Content tags are configuration specific and can currently only be amended by Viewpoint Support, please reach out to support if you need to make changes to any of your tags

 ## Content Type